 One of the most popular reasons for beard dye coloring is to cover gray hair.
-If you’re the type of men who don't really care about what color you use and just want to get rid of gray hair then follow the steps:
+If you’re the type who doesn't really care about what color you use and just want to get rid of gray hair then follow these steps:

 - Less than 50% gray hair: For this, pick a traditional color that provides full coverage.